MixedRealityLab/tas-symposium/submit/papers-posters.md

 ### 1. Preparing your submission
 Submissions of both full papers and extended abstracts for posters must be in English and in PDF format; anonymised using the [CHI anonymization policy](https://chi2024.acm.org/submission-guides/chi-anonymization-policy/ "CHI 2024 anonymisation policy"); and include figures, tables, proofs, appendixes, and any other content.
 Extended abstracts for the posters track should be no longer than 3,000 words, and full papers should be approximately 6,000-8,000 words excluding references and acknowledgements.

-For more information about the paper templates, please refer to [the ACM TAPS workflow](https://authors.acm.org/proceedings/production-information/taps-production-workflow "The ACM Publishing System workflow").
+For more information about the paper templates, including downloading the [LaTeX]( https://authors.acm.org/proceedings/production-information/preparing-your-article-with-latex) or [Word](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-microsoft-word) templates, please refer to [the ACM TAPS workflow](https://authors.acm.org/proceedings/production-information/taps-production-workflow "The ACM Publishing System workflow") guidance.

 ### 2. Submitting your paper or extended abstract
 Submit your paper or extended abstract to [the conference submission system](https://easychair.org/conferences/?conf=tas24 "EasyChair submission site for TAS '24").
 Include your title, abstract, author details, and the paper or extended abstract as a PDF.
 Your submission must be anonymised; otherwise, it may be desk rejected.